-Nature — yes, you know I like to hit this one home every now and again in my blogs.
+Yes, you know I like to hit this one home every now and again in my blogs.
 Go be in nature!
-It is calming, grounding and balancing.
-If you are dealing with depression, it is the most inexpensive cure to your quandaries and it sure beats any pill your doctor is offering you.
+It is calming, grounding, and balancing.
+If you are dealing with depression, it is the most inexpensive cure for your quandaries and it sure beats any pill your doctor is offering you.

-Count Your Blessings — do you have a roof over your head?
+Do you have a roof over your head?
 A comfortable bed to sleep in?
-People who love and support you?
+People, who love and support you?
 Clothes to keep you warm?
 Food in the fridge?
 A functional body?
-These are all things we take for-granted but are wonderful markers to realign us with all there is to be thankful for and can be the very push you may need to get you out of a wallowing hole.
+These are all things we take for granted but are wonderful markers to realign us with all there is to be thankful for and can be the very push you may need to get you out of a wallowing hole.